Detoxify mold and mycotoxins to restore the health of your tissues.

 4: Repair the damaged, leaky cell membranes and cells in the gut:

-At the beginning of each meal your food goes to restore your gut, so you want to include re-building foods–Try to include glutamine, threonine, RNA-rich food, phosphatidlycholine (lecithin), and quercetin.
+At the beginning of each meal your food goes to restore your gut, so you want to include re-building foods–Start meals with “vegetables” or “green” supplements, and try to include glutamine, threonine, RNA-rich food, phosphatidlycholine (lecithin), and quercetin.

 5. Stop your intake of airborne molds and mycotoxins: